 • Phone Area Code

 If the details of a transaction don’t match a cardholder’s known location, the transaction may not have been made by the cardholder.
-This information can be relayed to the merchant, and the transaction would then be flagged as potential fraud.
+This information can be relayed to you, and the transaction would then be flagged as potential fraud.

 How Does Geolocation Spoofing Work?